jrzaurin/pytorch-widedeep/README.md

 ### Examples

-There are 4 main notebooks in the `examples` folder plus some additional files.
+There are a number of notebooks in the `examples` folder plus some additional files.
 These notebooks cover most of the utilities of this package and can also act as documentation.
-In the likely case that github does not render the notebooks, or it renders them missing some parts, they are saved as markdown files in the `docs` folder.
+In the case that github does not render the notebooks, or it renders them missing some parts, they are saved as markdown files in the `docs` folder.